GuillaumeDorschner/PowerShell-Html-create/README.md

 🚧 You need to configure the parametre.ini
 <br/>
-🚧 You need to Allow execution of PowerShell scripts for thatexecute powershell on SUPER user on type this:
+🚧 You need to Allow execution of PowerShell scripts for that execute powershell on SUPER user on type this:

 ```powershell
 Set-ExecutionPolicy RemoteSigned